johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   _edit_last: "1"
 ---

 In the [previous post](CoffeeScript/2012/11/27/math-envy-and-coffeescripts-foibles/) I presented the basics of operational semantics and showed how derivations trees could be used to differentiate two terms that were syntactically similar.
-This post develops the closing thoughts from that post further with the introduction of type rules, a concrete definition of semantic ambiguity, and the first draft of a tool for detecting semantic ambiguity.
+This post develops the closing thoughts from that post further with the introduction of type rules, example tools for detecting semantic ambiguity, and a concrete definition of semantic ambiguity itself.

 ## Type Rules